Report an accessibility problem

 What you need to know

 As per WI-DO-10, opportunities should be screened to ensure that ASU is eligible to apply as either the lead applicant or as a partner to another institution.
-Many of the most common eligibility criteria are outlined in the following table:
+Many of the most common eligibility criteria are outlined below.

 • an accredited institution of higher education (IHE)